Gregory Thomas Coll

 A THRIVING CAREER

-Gregory Coll is currently working in the Aerospace field.
-He has served as a systems engineering team manager for a government contractor.
+Gregory Coll is an experienced Republican candidate that won the primary election and was nominated for the general election for Representative in Congress for Maryland's 8th Congressional District in 2020.
+He is currently working in the aerospace - defense field.
+He has served as a systems engineering team manager and systems engineering integrated team lead for military/civil communication networks domestically and with US international allies including ground, space, and control segments.
 He was accountable for the design, implementation, and operations of the technical tools and systems supporting NASA Goddard Space Flight Center Satellite Servicing Projects Division SSPD.
 He served as the OSAM-1 Project Risk Manager and has worked as the Cost Account Manager for the Propulsion and Propellant Transfer Subsystems and effectively utilized program management skills to lead a team of 40+ individuals.
 He provided architectural leadership for the design and implementation of satellite projects within the division and provided the day-to-day supervision and oversight for a team of systems engineering staff supporting the division across multiple disciplines.

 He managed the propulsion and propellant transfer systems effort for SSPD projects including technology development for on-orbit refueling and future concept serviceable propulsion systems work.
 His work included propellant management systems, hose management systems, hypergolic and cooperative interface tool systems, and cooperatively serviceable propulsion systems.
 Specific tasks he has worked on have ranged from small ground and on-orbit spacecraft refueling development / testing activities to full end to end refueling demonstrations.